Golden Kamuy

 An anime television series adaptation produced by Geno Studio aired with two seasons from April to December 2018.
 A third season aired from October to December 2020.
-A fourth season produced by Brain's Base premiered in October 2022.
-A live-action film adaptation has been announced.
+A fourth season produced by Brain's Base aired from October 2022 to June 2023.
+A fifth season, adapting the manga's final arc, is set to premiere in January 2026.
+A live-action film adaptation opened in Japanese theaters in January 2024, with its story continuing as a live-action television series that premiered in October 2024.
 The manga has been licensed for an English-language release by Viz Media since 2016.
-The anime is licensed by Crunchyroll and Funimation.

-By March 2023, the Golden Kamuy manga had over 24 million copies in circulation, making it one of the best-selling manga series.
-The manga won the 9th Manga Taishō in 2016 and the 22nd Tezuka Osamu Cultural Prize in 2018.
+By July 2024, the Golden Kamuy manga had over 29 million copies in circulation.
+The manga won the ninth Manga Taishō in 2016 and the 22nd Tezuka Osamu Cultural Prize in 2018.

 Synopsis

 Background

-Golden Kamuy takes place in the aftermath of the Russo-Japanese War, primarily in Hokkaido and the surrounding regions, detailing the many real-life political, technological and cultural developments of the era; several key parts of the series, such as the character Hijikata Toshizō, are fictionalized versions of real-life people and events.
-Specific focus is given to the indigenous Ainu people and their culture, such as exploring their language and the way they respectfully use all parts of nature to thank the Kamuy that they believe provide them.
-Later parts of the story also explore the different subcultures within the Ainu, and the hardships they suffered by being caught in Japanese-Russian territorial conflicts.
-The plot also explores the severe struggles of soldiers and war veterans, with moral ambiguity, survivor's guilt, honour, penance and virtue ethics being common themes.
+Golden Kamuy takes place in the aftermath of the Russo-Japanese War, primarily in Hokkaido and the surrounding regions.
+Detailing the many real-life political, technological, and cultural developments of Japan at the time; several key parts of the series are fictionalized versions of real-life people and events.
+Specific focus is given to the indigenous Ainu people and their culture, such as exploring their language and the way they respectfully use natural resources to thank the Kamuy they believe provide them.
+Later parts of the story also explore the different subcultures within the Ainu and the hardships they suffered by being caught in Japanese-Russian territorial conflicts.
+The plot also explores the severe struggles of soldiers and war veterans, with moral ambiguity, survivor's guilt, honour, penance, and virtue ethics being common themes.

-The central MacGuffin comes from an in-universe tall tale of a gold discovery by a group of Ainu miners, said to have yielded 20 kan of gold that ended with one man murdering the others.
-Hiding the gold and racing to tell his comrades, the survivor was discovered and captured by Japanese authorities who falsely claimed his execution and hid him in Abashiri Prison, hoping to torture the location out of him.
-Hobbled and watched closely to stop him escaping or communicating with the outside world, the survivor tattooed many parts of a ciphered map onto his fellow prisoners, offering them a cut of the gold for sharing it with his comrades outside.
-Eventually recognizing but unable to read the code, the prison attempted to transport the tattooed men elsewhere, only for the convicts to overpower and kill their captors before scattering into the night.
+The central MacGuffin comes from an in-universe tall tale of an Ainu mining group, said to have unearthed 20 kan of gold.
+One miner murdered the others and hid the gold, only to be captured by Japanese authorities before he could share the location.
+Disappeared by the government and hidden in Abashiri Prison, the Ainu miner was isolated, hobbled and tortured for the location.
+To relay the location outside, the Ainu miner tattooed many parts of a ciphered map onto his fellow prisoners, offering them a cut of the gold for sharing it with his comrades outside.
+The prison eventually recognized the code, but was unable to read it and attempted to transport the tattooed men elsewhere; the tattoed convicts overpowered and killed their captors, scattering into the night.